 Despite its rejection by the NRC Committee, we argue that the Asteroid Redirect Mission (ARM) is an affordable and logical first step in such a sequence.
 ARM is not only consistent with the NRC Committee’s own principles, but is also the only near- term initiative that can shape their recommendations into a sustainable human space exploration program.
 ARM would launch U.S. explorers into deep space beyond the Moon, and fits logically into an exploration program aimed at Mars.
 More »

 30,000 petition responses and counting...

 Beginning in 2013, the White House has pursued cuts to NASA's Planetary Science Division which have reduced the number of new missions to explore the solar system.
 View the Chart >>

 Current Planetary Funding Level

-Currently funded at $1.345 billion for FY14, below minimum.
+Currently funded at $1.438 billion for 2015, just below our recommended level.